SanderWegter/ESI-Flask/README.md

 ```
 Browse to http://yourhostname:12345/ and use the eve SSO to log in.

+Information on what ESI endpoints are available, please visit the [ESI page](https://esi.tech.ccp.is/latest/).

 ## Todo
 * Add installation guide
 * Add usage guide